dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Currently available software solutions for data management exists – such as: Cloudant[^1], Xeround[^1], MongoLab[^1] or Amazon S3[^1].
 But currently they lack the ability to convert data between the service instances, or relocate data.
 It is noted that services like Cloudant offer means of distributing data location based.
 Some means of dealing with the relocation of IaaS-based services (composed of virtual machines) is available today.

 The paper [#Ward:2010] looks at InterCloud more from the federation aspect and the authors describe their architectural vision of that InterCloud.
 One important aspect that the authors do note is the importance of cloud brokers in their architecture.
-The concept of cloud brokerage is compliant with the definition provider by Gartner of Cloud Services Brokerage [#Plummer:2011] offering aggregation, integration and customisation, the 3 primary roles expected of such a cloud service broker.
+The concept of cloud brokerage is compliant with the definition provider by Gartner of Cloud Services Brokerage [#Plummer:2011] offering aggregation, integration and customisation, the three primary roles expected of such a cloud service broker.
 This is further refined in the NIST Definition of Cloud Computing [#Grance:2011].

 # Conclusions and Further Work